FMMT666/launchpad.py/README.md

     - added XL docs
     - updated "hello.py" example to work with Control XL
     - added EventRaw() for all devices
+    - added preliminary support for the LaunchKey Mini

 ### CHANGES 2017/04/30: